-- \circ "The likely effect on the economic wellbeing of the community, - o Potential changes to the economic and social life of the existing community, - The likely effect on public and private sector investment in the immediate and surrounding areas, - The likely effect on potential capacity for growth of the immediate and surrounding areas, - Potential changes to the attractiveness and physical condition of the immediate and surrounding areas, and - o The likely effect on the attractiveness, amenity and safety of the public realm".
+- \circ "The likely effect on the economic wellbeing of the community, - o Potential changes to the economic and social life of the existing community, - The likely effect on public and private sector investment in the immediate and surrounding areas, - o The likely effect on potential capacity for growth of the immediate and surrounding areas, - Potential changes to the attractiveness and physical condition of the immediate and surrounding areas, and - o The likely effect on the attractiveness, amenity and safety of the public realm".

 It is noted that redevelopment potential is not included by the Panel in the list of relevant social and economic factors.
 However the Panel's advice also seems to indicate that development potential can be considered, if a development proposal is known.
-If a proposal does not exist (eg sites such as the Burvale Hotel, former ATV-0 studio and former Kildonan children's home now owned by Deakin University) then it is difficult to gauge the effect of an HO and it would be premature to consider development potential should be deferred until such time as plans are available.
+If a proposal does not exist (eg sites such as the Burvale Hotel, former ATV-0 studio and former Kildonan children's home now owned by Deakin University) then it is difficult to gauge the effect of an HO and it would be premature to consider development potential.
+When plans are absent, considering the effect of an HO on development potential should be deferred until such time as plans are available.
 The Panel report implies that at this stage of the planning scheme amendment process it is only the heritage merits of the site which should be considered.